Looking for on-campus student employment? Visit the Career Center for more information.

 Students’ pay may be delayed if the forms listed below are not completed and processed with the Human Resources and Student Payroll Service Center.

-- Student Employment Contract
+- Student Employment Agreement (SEA)

 - Form I-9 Employment Eligibility Verification